weonjungin/nice-data-analyst-1st-coursework/README.md

 ## Note

 This repository contains coursework/learning materials, not original research.
-For research projects, see [ADLip2](https://github.com/weonjungin/ADLip2) and [lip-sync-score](https://github.com/weonjungin/lip-sync-score).